 All the Mean Well drivers we sell have a dimming function, and all our High Light boards and kits come with supplied drivers or driver recommendations.
 If you already own a driver on the list, it will work with our boards.
 But there are other drivers not on the list that will also work with our boards – it simply comes down to which driver gives the best result for any particular application.

-Driver choice usually comes down to how many boards you wish to run and how hard you want to run them.
+Driver choice will depend on how many LED panels you wish to run and how hard you want to drive them.

 The harder you drive your LEDs, the less efficient they are, with losses typically in the region of 5-10%.